RECOMMENDED FOR YOU:X

-If these “pests” are plentiful in your garden space, chances are that your soil is fairly acidic, but also well aerated: dandelions have a tap root, which helps to break up soil and allow water and nutrients to flow into it.
+If these (rather delicious) “pests” are plentiful in your garden space, chances are that your soil is fairly acidic, but also well aerated: dandelions have a tap root, which helps to break up soil and allow water and nutrients to flow into it.
 Pulling these out by the root will allow even more goodness to seep into the soil, and you can use the pulled plants for salads, fritters, tea, or even wine.
 If none of those appeal to you, you can compost them instead.
-Should you decide that you really don’t want any dandelions in your garden at all, be diligent about popping their flowers off in springtime when they appear: this will stop seeds from developing and scattering around your yard.
+Should you decide that you really don’t want any dandelions in your garden at all, be diligent about popping their flowers off when they appear: this will stop seeds from developing and scattering around your yard.

 Should you decide to attempt to make your soil more alkaline, you can amend it with limestone (calcium carbonate), hardwood ash, bone meal, or crushed oyster shells.